Metric definitions

 The unit of analysis is a sentence inside an earnings-call transcript.

-A sentence can contribute to Exposure if it contains at least one query keyword.
+A sentence contributes to Exposure if it contains at least one query keyword.
 A sentence can contribute to Risk, Positive Sentiment, or Negative Sentiment only after it first matches the topic query.

 In the main Risk Tool counts, Positive Sentiment and Negative Sentiment are counted independently.
 A sentence that contains both positive and negative sentiment words contributes positive = 1, negative = 1, and net sentiment = 0.